janak0ff/devops-blog/src/data/blog/cloud/SSH and RDP Your Local Linux Machine from Anywhere with Cloudflare Tunnel.md

   - Confirm the cloudflared installation path - `/usr/local/bin/cloudflared` if different customize you path in config file.

-## HOST: Install and Verify Services (SSH & RDP) on you local/host server
+## Server Setup: Install and Verify Services (SSH & RDP) on you local/host server

 We must ensure the services are installed and listening locally before the tunnel can expose them.